platonovsimeon/rust_cli_example/README.md

 # How to run the code
 cargo run [input_file] [output_folder]

-- input_file relative path to a uncompressed RGB .tga image
+- input_file relative path to an uncompressed RGB .tga image
 - output_folder absolute path that ends in /